jayampathim/datascienceunitec/README.md

 ## [Description]

 ● This API facilitates to mange CRUD operations of cows.<br/>
-● API has been implementd by Java SpringBoot REST service.<br/>
+● API has been implementd by using  Java SpringBoot REST service.<br/>
 ● Potgres is used as the persistence layer while Redis is used as a cache layer.<br/>

 ## Prerequisites